jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 # Static Website.

 Our first server declaration is pretty simple.
 We have our domain ```ourwebsite.com``` on port 80 we add the acme-challenge location which Certbot uses to make sure we have a valid webserver up.
-The main root, we'll do a redirect to the secure 443 layer.
+The main root, we'll do a redirect to the secure 443 layer if someone goes to port 80.

 ```
     server {